Andrew McCutchen Player Props: Pirates vs. Dodgers

-On Wednesday, Andrew McCutchen (.488 slugging percentage in past 10 games, including one home run) and the Pittsburgh Pirates face the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
-First pitch is at 10:10 PM ET.
+Andrew McCutchen -- with a slugging percentage of .476 in his past 10 games, including one home run -- will be in action for the Pittsburgh Pirates versus the Los Angeles Dodgers, with Julio Urias on the hill, on July 6 at 10:10 PM ET.

-In his last game he had a hitless performance (0-for-6) against the Dodgers.
+He had a hitless showing in his most recent game (0-for-3) against the Dodgers.

 Andrew McCutchen Game Info & Props vs. the Dodgers